+'''

-''' a+b+c+d+e = subjectivity
+a+b+c+d+e = subjectivity

+'''

-a+b+c = ideological processes of subjectivity (consciousnesses) '''
+a+b+c = ideological processes of subjectivity (consciousnesses)

-1.2 Four aspects of Micro-foundations:
+1.2.
+Four aspects of Micro-foundations:

-- (1).
-Micro-mechanisms of consciousness formation: mechanisms through which preferences, information and theories are produced = the micro-formation of ideologies. - (2).
-The micro-mechanisms of nonconsciousness formation: mechanisms through which nonconscious psychic processes are formed and transformed = the micro-formation of personality, habit, etc. - (3).
-Micro-process of choice-making: given preferences, information, theories, and other psychic structures, how are choices actually made, how are strategies formed, etc. One class of models of this sort of process, with relatively simple assumptions about cognition, etc. = rational actor models. - (4).
-Micro-processes of creative action, problem-solving: This is different from "choice" per se: choice → pretty clear preferences/goals, etc. Here the issue is the creative act of coming up with new solutions, new ideas, etc. This is what the work of Hans Joas is about.
+(1).
+Micro-mechanisms of consciousness formation: mechanisms through which preferences, information and theories are produced = the micro-formation of ideologies.

+(2).
+The micro-mechanisms of nonconsciousness formation: mechanisms through which nonconscious psychic processes are formed and transformed = the micro-formation of personality, habit, etc.

+(3).
+Micro-process of choice-making: given preferences, information, theories, and other psychic structures, how are choices actually made, how are strategies formed, etc. One class of models of this sort of process, with relatively simple assumptions about cognition, etc. = rational actor models.

+(4).
+Micro-processes of creative action, problem-solving: This is different from a simple "choice" per se: choice among options \rightarrow pretty clear preferences/goals, etc. Here the issue is the creative act of coming up with new solutions, new ideas, etc. which often involves the discovery transformation of ends.
+This is what the work of Hans Joas is about.
 In creative action means and ends co-evolve through problem solving.

-In Therborn's analysis, this process was elaborated in terms of affirmations and sanctions = basically a behaviorist model of reinforcement, etc. = A simple learning model of belief- formation.
+In Therborn's analysis, this process was elaborated in terms of affirmations and sanctions = basically a behaviorist model of reinforcement, etc. = A simple learning model of belief-formation.